 Drummer Clive Burr would be dumped and replaced by Nicko McBrain.
 That lineup would last throughout the zenith of the band's career during the 80s.

-The followup to Number Of The Beast, and the first with McBrain on drums, was Piece Of Mind
+The followup to Number Of The Beast, and the first with McBrain on drums, was Piece Of Mind.

 Again it was a stellar album.
 They still had that polished, dual guitar, galloping bass guitar and a better drum sound that was somewhat missing under Burr.
 More classics such as The Trooper, Flight of Icarus, Die With Your Boots On made their way to the minds, hearts and sounds of metalheads the world over.
 While it did not have the impact of Number Of The Beast at some level, it was a great follow up.